 In 1969, President Richard Nixon created the Task Force on Women's Rights and Responsibilities that marked the beginning of a successful initiative to recruit and train women for upper-level governmental positions.
 Unfortunately, few of the women who joined the government as a result of this initiative left collections of papers for historians to review.
 Many of the women are nearing retirement age or have retired; a few have died.
-Preserving the memories and reflections of these women on their careers in government service is a timely project.
 Their recollections, along with those of the men who were involved in the effort, make a significant contribution to the documentation of the history of women in modern American political life.

 You are here

 Arthur Edwin Bye, Jr., was born in Arnhem, the Netherlands, on August 15, 1919.
 He came to Pennsylvania at an early age when his father was a professor of art history at Swarthmore.
 Bye received a bachelor’s degree in landscape architecture from the Pennsylvania State University in 1942.
 Bye published several books, most notably Art into Landscape, Landscape into Art, filled with photographs, many of his own works, framing landscaped views both natural and man-made that he thought successful.
 Bye died on November 25, 2001.

 The Alice Marshall Women's History Collection, part of the Penn State Harrisburg Library's Archives and Special Collections, consists of literary, graphic, and manuscript materials dealing with the issues and individuals that comprised women's history from the 15th century to the early 1980s.